alberto56/dcycleblog/kubernetes/03-api-not-gui/index.md

 Managing a Digital Ocean Kubernetes cluster requires downloading a YAML file, _which expires every week or so_.

-Logging into the DigitalOcean GUI (graphical user interface) and fiddling with a graphical user interface to get a new copy of the YAML file once a week is not cool, and cannot be automated; now is a good time to get into the habit of interacting with DigitalOcean using the API, not the GUI.
+Logging into the DigitalOcean GUI (graphical user interface) and fiddling with a graphical user interface to get a new copy of the YAML file once a week is not cool.
+To automate it, now is a good time to get into the habit of interacting with DigitalOcean using the API, not the GUI.

 Let's start by getting your API key: